 NON-TRUCKING-USE LIABILITY INSURANCE

 The name of this insurance, which covers you when you’re not under dispatch, is a more precise term for what used to be called “bobtail insurance.”
 The meaning of “under dispatch” sometimes has to be determined in courtrooms.
 Courts have held that even a bobtail trip home can be considered under dispatch, since the route is determined by where the fleet most recently sent the driver.

 Sometimes the fleet’s insurance company refuses to pay a claim, arguing the owner-operator was not under dispatch at the time, and the owner-operator’s insurance company likewise refuses to pay, saying he indeed was under dispatch.
 In these cases, the owner-operator is caught in the middle and needs a good lawyer himself.

-Most carrier leases require nontrucking-use liability coverage.
+Non-trucking-use liability coverage is required by most carrier leases.
 The cost is typically $50 or more per month.

 REIN IN THOSE PREMIUMS

 Here are some good business practices that help put the brakes on premium increases.

 DRIVE CAREFULLY.
 A professional driver must drive professionally at all times, no matter the vehicle.
 A speeding ticket in your personal vehicle will increase a truck-insurance premium and dissuade some insurers from doing business with you.
 Even minor offenses – including minor vehicle inspection violations now that the Federal Motor Carrier Safety Administration’s Compliance Safety Accountability program is in effect – stay on your record for years; major offenses will stay as long as you live.